-Audio processing: ApsaraVideo for VOD provides audio processing features such as audio transcoding and audio extraction.
+Audio processing: ApsaraVideo VOD provides audio processing features such as audio transcoding and audio extraction.

-Watermark: ApsaraVideo for VOD supports static image watermarks, dynamic image watermarks (such as GIF and MOV files), and text watermarks.
-You can add multiple watermarks to the same video.
-For more information, see the topic about video watermarks.
+Watermark: ApsaraVideo VOD supports static image watermarks, dynamic image watermarks such as GIF and MOV files, and text watermarks.
+You can add multiple watermarks to a video.
+For more information, see Video watermarks.

-Multiple preset definitions: ApsaraVideo for VOD provides multiple preset definitions, such as Standard Definition, High Definition, Ultra-High Definition, 2K, and 4K.
-ApsaraVideo for VOD provides best empirical settings and lowers the requirements on users.
+Multiple preset definitions: ApsaraVideo VOD provides multiple preset definitions, such as Standard Definition, High Definition, Ultra High Definition, 2K, and 4K.
+ApsaraVideo VOD provides the best empirical settings and lowers the requirements on users.

 Multi-scenario solutions such as audio extraction: You can extract an audio track of the standard or high quality from videos as audio output.
 This applies to scenarios such as broadcasting at a radio station.

-Content protection: ApsaraVideo for VOD supports content encryption that is applicable in various scenarios such as online education and originality protection.
+Content protection: ApsaraVideo VOD supports content encryption for various scenarios such as online education and originality protection.